-Gao’s first murder occurred on May 26, 1988.
-The victim was a 23 year old Baiyin female who was found in her home with 26 wounds in her body.
-The youngest victim was an 8 year old girl.
+Gao’s Chengyong’s first murder occurred on May 26, 1988.
+The victim was a 23-year-old Baiyin female who was found in her home with 26 wounds in her body.
+The youngest victim was an 8-year-old girl.
 A police profile on the crimes indicated that the serial killer was male, aged 33 to 40, who was attracted to young females dressed in red.
-The killer would follow the women home, rape them, slash their throats, and then mutilate their sexual organs.
-Police found the sixth victim after the serial killer had cut off her her breasts, hands, and ears.
+This Jack the Ripper of China would follow the women home, rape them, slash their throats, and then mutilate their sexual organs.
+Police found the sixth victim after the serial killer had cut off her breasts, hands, and ears.

-Clearly, China’s Jack the Ripper was a sociopathic killer.
+Clearly, this so-called Jack the Ripper of China was a sociopathic killer.
 It was the resemblance between the savage destruction of the Baiyin victims’ bodies and those of the women killed by London’s infamous Jack the Ripper that led the media to nickname their notorious serial killer the Chinese Jack the Ripper.

 Evidence That Led Authorities to China’s Jack the Ripper